-Student Policy & Compliance is seeking an Associate Director of Student Conduct (Student Life Administrator) who is responsible for managing and addressing all referrals and allegations of violations of the Student Conduct Code.
-The Associate Director will oversee student conduct investigations, specifically addressing student and organizational conduct through the standards of the code of conduct.
+The Office of Student Conduct is seeking an Associate Director of Student Conduct who is responsible for managing and addressing all referrals and allegations of violations of the Student Conduct Code for all students across Johns Hopkins University.
+The Associate Director serves as the number two to the Director of Student Conduct and support at a high level the systemic oversight and day-to-day management of the university's student conduct system and for leading the efforts to educate students about community standards of conduct across all university schools and divisions.
+This role will oversee student conduct investigations, specifically addressing student and organizational conduct through the standards of the code of conduct.
 The Associate Director is responsible for an independent conduct caseload; advising conduct officers within the scope of their role; advising conduct and academic ethics boards; and educating the University community surrounding student rights and responsibilities.

 The Associate Director will orchestrate the day-to-day oversight of student conduct, which includes training faculty and staff on university policies, student rights and responsibilities, and student conduct processes.
-The Associate Director will also develop policies and procedures that reflect best practices from higher education student conduct organizations.
-This position reports to the Director of Student Conduct and supervises the Assistant Director of Academic Integrity, Coordinator, and Graduate Assistants.
+The Associate Director will also develop university-wide policies and procedures that reflect best practices from higher education student conduct organizations.

 Primary point of contact for organizational misconduct.
 This includes oversight of case management of investigations and cases reported to the university and under the jurisdiction of the Office of Student Conduct (OSC).